-This objective will be evaluated by the results of the 2006 FCAT Mathematics Test.
-Interim mathematics assessments will be utilized to monitor progress and make adjustments to instruction.
+This objective will be evaluated by the results of the 2007 FCAT Mathematics Test.
+District and site authored interim mathematics assessments will be utilized to monitor progress and make adjustments to instruction.

 GOAL 3: WRITING

 Alignment of Objective to the Florida Department of Education and the District Strategic Plan